grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

     # (experimental) If enabled, store-gateway will periodically persist block
     # IDs of lazy loaded index-headers and load them eagerly during startup.
 It
-    # is not valid to enabled this if index-header lazy loading is disabled..
+    # is not valid to enable this if index-header lazy loading is disabled.
     # CLI flag: -blocks-storage.bucket-store.index-header.eager-loading-startup-enabled
     [eager_loading_startup_enabled: <boolean> | default = false]